-The school has appointed a member of the Senior Leadership Team (Jillian Talbot - Headteacher) as the Designated Safeguarding Lead (DSL).
-The DSL has overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school.
+The school has appointed a member of the leadership team (Jillian Talbot, Headteacher) as the Designated Safeguarding Lead (DSL).
+Additionally, the school/college have appointed Deputy DSLs (Sarah Stein - Assistant Headteacher and Jacqui McGibney- Family Liaison Officer) who will have delegated responsibilities and act in the DSLs absence.